Easy To Moderate

 From Where To Buy:Buy from Decathlon.

 5. Insulation Layers in Winter.

-The Nag Tibba trek can be done in winter.
+The Dayara Bugyal Trek can be done in winter.
 You will need at minimum 5 layers of warm clothing if you are going between December and March.

 You will require1 – inner thermals, 2 – light fleece, 1 – light sweater, and 1 padded jacket.
 Don’t buy your grandma’s sweaters.
 They can be very heavy.
 You want fleece jackets and sweaters that fold easily.